-- having appropriate policies and procedures to deal with outside business activities, including ensuring outside business activities do not: - $\underline{\circ} \quad \underline{involve \ activities \ that \ are \ inconsistent \ with \ securities \ legislation \ and \ IIROC \ and \ MFDA}{\underline{requirements; \ and}}$ - $\underline{\circ} \quad \underline{interfere with the individual's ability to remain current on securities law and product} \\ \underline{knowledge}$ - requiring individual registrants to disclose to their firm, and requiring the firm to review and approve, all outside business activities prior to the activities commencing - ensuring the firm's chief compliance officer is able to properly supervise and monitor the outside business activities - maintaining records documenting its supervision of outside business activities and ensuring these records are available for review by regulators - ensuring that potential conflicts of interest are identified and appropriate steps are taken to manage such conflicts - ensuring outside business activities do not impair the ability to provide adequate client service, including, where necessary, having an alternate representative available for the client

-- ensuring the outside business activity is consistent with the registrant's duty to deal fairly, honestly and in good faith with its clients - implementing risk management, including proper separation of the outside business activity and registerable activity - preventing exposure of the firm to complaints and litigation - assessing whether the individual's lifestyle is commensurate with the firm's knowledge of the individual's business activities and staying alert to other indicators of possible fraudulent activity
+- having appropriate policies and procedures to deal with outside business activities, including ensuring outside business activities do not: - involve activities that are inconsistent with securities legislation, IIROC requirements or MFDA requirements: and - interfere with the individual's ability to remain current on securities law and product knowledge - requiring individual registrants to disclose to their firm, and requiring the firm to review and approve, all outside business activities prior to the activities commencing - ensuring the firm's chief compliance officer is able to properly supervise and monitor the outside business activities - maintaining records documenting its supervision of outside business activities and ensuring these records are available for review by regulators - ensuring that potential conflicts of interest are identified and appropriate steps are taken to manage such conflicts - ensuring outside business activities do not impair the ability to provide adequate client service, including, where necessary, having an alternate representative available for the client - ensuring the outside business activity is consistent with the registrant's duty to deal fairly, honestly and in good faith with its clients - implementing risk management, including proper separation of the outside business activity and registerable activity - preventing exposure of the firm to complaints and litigation - assessing whether the firm's knowledge of the individual's lifestyle is commensurate with its knowledge of the individual's business activities and staying alert to other indicators of possible fraudulent activity.
+For example, if information comes to the firm's knowledge (including through a client complaint) that a registered individual's lifestyle is not commensurate with the individual's compensation by the firm, we would expect the registered firm to make further inquiries to assess the situation.